Open-Dataplatform/template-transform/README.md

 cookiecutter https://github.com/Open-Dataplatform/template-transform.git
 ```

+Say yes to the question "Is it okay to delete and re-download it?".

-This will prompt your for a `system_name`.
+You will be prompted for a `name`.
 This name must be in lower case and should identify the
 transform you are building, such as jao or ikontrol.

-Say yes to the question "Is it okay to delete and re-download it?".
+Answer the rest by pressing enter unless you want to
+change the default values.